XiaoChen1992/CPSCI-366/Assignment/Assignment1.md

 - Perform basic EDA (distribution plots, correlations, etc.).

 ### 2. Preprocess the Data
-- Normalize or standardize features.
+- Normalize or standardize features(if you think they can benefit your model).
 - You may engineer new features or apply dimensionality reduction.
 - Use only `train.csv` for all preprocessing steps.